cmenguy/griddle/README.md

 ## Installation

-grid-optimizer is written in Python, tested against 2.7 and uses the following modules:
+griddle is written in Python, tested against 2.7 and uses the following modules:

   - [pygame](http://www.pygame.org/) for graphics to represent grid connections
   - [pyplot](http://matplotlib.org/api/pyplot_api.html) for analysis of parameters